Are Media

-Are Media is an Australian media company that was formed after the 2020 purchase of the assets of Bauer Media Australia, which had in turn acquired the assets of Pacific Magazines, AP Magazines and Australian Consolidated Press during the 2010s.
+Are Media is an Australian media company.
+It was formed after the 2020 purchase of the assets of Bauer Media Australia, which had in turn acquired the assets of Pacific Magazines, AP Magazines and Australian Consolidated Press (ACP) during the 2010s.
 It is owned by the Sydney investment firm Mercury Capital.

 History

 Australian Consolidated Press

 Consolidated Press was formed in 1936, combining ownership of The Daily Telegraph and Frank Packer's Australian Women's Weekly.
 It was renamed Australian Consolidated Press (ACP) in 1957, and acquired The Bulletin in 1960.

 The Daily Telegraph was sold to News Limited in 1972; the same year ACP founded Cleo and took over Publishers Holdings (including Australian House & Garden, Wheels, and others).
 Two years later, Frank Packer died, and his son Kerry took over the company.